 - Size of Financial Resources.
 In considering the size of a person's financial resources, you should determine whether a person has the ability to pay a potential CMP by requesting and examining financial statements or other financial records during your examination or investigation into the person's misconduct.
-The individual7 and corporate8 financial disclosure forms are in the Templates and Forms folder on the Z Drive.
+The individual and corporate financial disclosure forms and the List for Ability to Pay Reviews are in the Templates and Forms folder on SharePoint.7 If the respondent claims an inability to pay, the respondent should also complete the Waiver Request Claiming Inability to Pay8 (individual and corporate).
 Note that obtaining information from the subject regarding their financial resources may be necessary to determine an appropriate penalty amount.
 You may also want to consider the amount of the CMP and its potential deterrent effect.
 For example, a smaller CMP may have a large impact on a small non-banking institution while a smaller CMP may be considered the cost of doing business for a multi-billion dollar institution.
 In cases where the defendant raises a valid claim of financial hardship and redress may not be possible, you should consider imposing at least a nominal CMP so that victims may be eligible to receive future payments from the Bureau's Consumer Financial Civil Penalty Fund.
 You may also want to consider a person's bankruptcy when evaluating financial resources; however, whether a CMP would be dischargeable in bankruptcy may depend on the facts and circumstances of the case. - Good Faith.
 When considering a person's good faith, it may be appropriate to lower the maximum penalty amount when a subject cooperates throughout an investigation, has established a strong compliance management system, provides evidence or other information that indicates the subject did not intend to violate the law, or voluntarily reimburses customers or engages in other corrective action.